ishikagpta/Fractions-V1/README.md

 12/6

-I have also posted a sample text file with sample text input.
+I have also posted a sample text file anmed fractions2 with sample text input.

 Sample Console Output: